r3shape/r3make/README.md

-Here's an updated README to reflect the new JSON-based configuration system and provide clearer instructions:

----

 # CBuild

 CBuild is a lightweight and straightforward command-line build tool for C projects.
 It simplifies the compilation process without the complexity of tools like CMake, making it perfect for small to medium-sized projects with minimal dependencies.